mikenobbs/Asset-Assistant/README.md

 ### Config Variables

-To use this script you will need to edit the following variables to your config.yml file
+To use this script you will need to edit the following variables in your config.yml file

 `process`: Directory for all your downloaded assets (emptied after every run)